metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_vault_auth_v1beta1_manifest.md

 <a id="nestedatt--spec--kubernetes"></a>
 ### Nested Schema for `spec.kubernetes`

-Required:
+Optional:

+- `audiences` (List of String) TokenAudiences to include in the ServiceAccount token.
 - `role` (String) Role to use for authenticating to Vault.
 - `service_account` (String) ServiceAccount to use when authenticating to Vault'sauthentication backend.
 This must reside in the consuming secret's (VDS/VSS/PKI) namespace.

-Optional:

-- `audiences` (List of String) TokenAudiences to include in the ServiceAccount token.
 - `token_expiration_seconds` (Number) TokenExpirationSeconds to set the ServiceAccount token.